Dr Rosemarie Lynass

 Training, qualifications & experience

-My qulaifications include a Diploma in Counselling from Styrathclyde University and a Doctorate in Counselling Psychology from Glasgow Caledonian University.
+My qualifications include a Diploma in Counselling from Strathclyde University, a Doctorate in Counselling Psychology from Glasgow Caledonian University and a COSCA Certificate in Counselling Supervision.

 Areas of counselling I deal with